Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 **Treasure**.
 Draped around the neck of the skeleton is a sun-shaped holy symbol (worth 25 gp).
 A good-aligned character who picks up the holy symbol hears a ghostly female voice.
 It whispers the following message

-"There is a grave to the west, with roses that never die, in a place built by healers, in a village called Krezk.
+"There is a grave to the west, with roses that never die, in a place built by healers, in a village called [[Krezk]].
 When all turns to darkness, touch this holy symbol to the grave to summon the light and find a treasure long lost."

-The message refers to a gravestone in the Abbey of Saint Markovia
+The message refers to a gravestone in the [[Abbey of Saint Markovia]]

 CRYPT 12
 King Troisky - The Three Faced King